gosub-io/poc-pipeline/README.md

 This repo contains a proof of concept for a render pipeline that can be used to render a webpage.

 The pipeline consists of multiple stages.
-Each stage is responsible for transforming the data from the previous stage into a new format.
+Each stage is responsible for transforming the data from the previous stage into a new format or updates on current data.
 Depending on any changes in the data, the pipeline can be re-run to update the rendering.
 It's possible that not the whole pipeline needs to be re-run, but only a subset of the stages.

 The stages:

- - Rendertree generation
+ - Rendertree generation - Convert the DOM tree into a render tree
- - Layout tree generation
+ - Layout tree generation - Computing the layout of the elements
- - Layering
+ - Layering - Grouping elements into layers
- - Tiling
+ - Tiling - Splitting the layout tree into tiles
- - Rendering
-    - every layer
-    - create render commands
+ - Painting - Generating paint commands
-    - execute render commands onto "texture" for the given tile
+ - Rasterizing - Executing paint commands onto tiles
-    - per tile either renderer, dirty, not rendered
- - Compositing
-   - combine the tiles into a final image
+ - Compositing - combine the tiles into a final image

 The first step is generating the render tree.
 It will convert a DOM tree together with CSS styles into a tree of nodes that are needed for generating layout.
 The node IDs in the render-tree are the same as the node IDs in the DOM tree.